Equine Genetics, Behaviour and Welfare

 Learning objectives

-The student will acquire specific skills on the genetic selection programs in the main breeds bred in Italy, with reference to their specific aptitudes and to the different selection objectives.
-The basic principles of genetics related to coat colour and hereditary diseases will also be treated also in the context of the reproductive schemes for their management in the populations.
+The student will acquire specific skills regarding the genetic selection programs of breeding stock of the main breeds bred in Italy, with reference to attitudes and different selection goals.
+They will also acquire basic principles on coat colour genetics and hereditary diseases and their management in populations.

 Expected learning outcomes

-Life-long learning: at the end of the course, which integrates theoretical and practical training, students will acquire the ability to deal more critically and autonomously with the management of equine breeding, even in rapidly changing contexts other than those presented during the course.
+5. Ability to pursue studies autonomously throughout life: at the end of the course, which integrates theoretical and practical training, students will acquire the ability to deal more critically and autonomously with the genetic management and assessment of equine behaviour and welfare, even in rapidly changing contexts other than those presented during the course.

 Single course